wolftype/versor/README.md

 	./build.sh

-If this doesn't work, please consult the [Troubleshooting](#TROUBLESHOOTING) section below, email me, or post an issue on github.
+If this doesn't work, please consult the [Troubleshooting](#TROUBLESHOOTING) section below, or post as an issue on github.

 Use Cases